 Solid-state cooling, Vapor compression refrigeration, Solar cooling

 Robert C Pullar completed his PhD at the University of Warwick (he was the first person to ever produce hexaferrite ceramic fibers), and after working as a post-doc in London at South Bank University and Imperial College, is now a Principal Investigator in the University of Aveiro, Portugal.
-He has published >120 papers (h-index =28), with 33 and 2 book chapters being on ferrites, including a major review [http://dx.doi.org/10.1016/j.pmatsci.2012.04.001] which is now the most cited hexaferrites paper of the last 50 years (>570 citations).
-He is a Fellow of the Royal Society of Chemistry (FRSC).
+He has published >140 papers (h-index =32), with 36 and 3 book chapters being on ferrites, including a major review which is now the most cited hexaferrites paper of the last 50 years (>750 citations).

 Dr. Osman Adiguzel graduated from Department of Physics, Ankara University, Turkey in 1974 and received PhD- degree from Dicle University, Diyarbakir-Turkey in Solid State Physics.
 He studied at Surrey University, Guildford, UK, as a post doctoral research scientist in 1986-1987, and his studies focused on shape memory alloys.
 He worked as research assistant, 1975-80, at Dicle University, Diyarbakir, Turkey.
 He shifted to Firat University in 1980, and became professor in 1996, and He has already been working as professor.
 He published over 50 papers in international and national journals; He joined over 100 conferences and symposia in international and national level as participant, invited speaker or keynote speaker with contributions of oral or poster.
 He served the program chair or conference chair/co-chair in some of these activities.
 In particular, he joined in last three years (2014 - 2016) over 20 conferences as Keynote Speaker and Conference Co-Chair organized by South Asian Institute of Science and Engineering (SAISE), and other institutes and companies.
 He joined as Keynote Speaker and Conference Co-Chair at 6 conferences held in first half of 2017.
 Dr. Adiguzel served his directorate of Graduate School of Natural and Applied Sciences, Firat University in 1999-2004.
 He supervised 5 PhD- theses and 3 M.Sc theses.
 He is also Technical committee member of many conferences.
 He received a certificate which is being awarded to him and his experimental group in recognition of significant contribution of 2 patterns to the Powder Diffraction File – Release 2000.
 The ICDD (International Centre for Diffraction Data) also appreciates cooperation of his group and interest in Powder Diffraction File.